 4. Visit Guruvayoor temple

+Elephants are a part of temple rituals in Kerala and God’s own country being a temple town has Kerala elephants in its temple.
 Many temples like the Guruvayoor temple also keep elephants.
 Elephants are respected as the form of Ganesh, son of Shiva.
 On special occasions, the elephants are worshipped and fed by devotees to please Ganesh for well-being.
 Most of them are donated by devotees.
 Guruvayoor temple has 57 elephants.
 Guruvayur temple currently has 47 elephants.
-Standing over 3.2 meters tall, Keshavan was known for his devout behavior which is one of the famous elephants in Kerala.
-All of them donated by devotees.
+Standing over 3.2 meters tall, Keshavan was known for his devout behaviour which is one of the famous elephants in Kerala.
+All of them were donated by devotees.
 Ceremonial feeding of 101 elephants takes place in Trichur on 16 / 17th July every year.

 5. Watch elephants while riding a boat in Thekkady Lake